ZK Dispute Game Mechanics

 reference a parent game.

-The _extraData passed to DisputeGameFactory.create() has this layout:
+The _extraData passed to DisputeGameFactory.create() has a variable-length layout:

 | Field | Type | Description |